-The information elite is no smarter than the info proletariat from which it springs.
+The information elite is no more clear-sighted than the info proletariat from which it springs.
 Its members merely promote weapon mentality and themselves in the short term.
 They do so by censoring important information and drowning this censorship in a tsunami of babble and lies.
 Those smart and conscientious enough to criticize this poor bargain are marginalized.

 This triage “in the name of obedience and loyalty” dumbs down those chosen (and self-chosen) to monopolize power, collectively and automatically.
 After holding sway for a while, weapons elites run aground on the reefs of their social contradictions.
 Quite predictably, they sink into ritual cruelty, institutional terror and routine corruption (see “Ritual Stupidity”).